irene2mana-T3A2-2023/SakuraPantryDocs/README.md

 #### Nice-to-have functionality

 - Update and Deactivate operations on user account details for users with authentication.
-- Full CRUD operations on delivery and billing information for users with authentication.
 - Update and Deactivate operations on user account details for admins.

 ## Target Audience